 Acharavi is a coastal village which is 37 kilometers away from the town of Corfu.
 It is the capital of the prefecture of Thinalio and a modern but also peaceful tourist resort.
 It has a long, sandy beach that is well organized and equipped with facilities for water sports.

-The name now comes from the ancient word "achari ivi" ("unlucky puberty") as the area was marsh and its inhabitants suffered from malaria and looked uninviting with a yellowappearance.
-Of course the current image does not resemble anything from the past.
+Its name derives from the ancient Greek word "achari ivi" ("joyless puberty") as the area was a marsh and its inhabitants suffered from malaria and looked uninviting, with a yellow complexion.
+Of course, the current image of the village does not resemble at all that of the past.
 Today, it's a remarkable tourist spot in northern Corfu.
-Along the main road, you can discover the remains of Roman baths while the natural sights of the region include the Antinioti lagoon and the valley of the Nymphs.
+Along the main road, you can discover the remains of Roman baths, while the natural sights of the region include the Antinioti lagoon and the valley of the Nymphs.